makegov/procurement-tools/README.md

 fargo sam entity [UEI]
 # Dumps a json of an entity's information

-fargo sam opportunities --title "machine"
+fargo sam opportunities --q "machine"
-# Dumps a json of an entity's information
+# Dumps a json of active opportunities that match the keyword "machine"

 fargo usaspending [UEI] --awards
 # Dumps a json of an entity's 10 most recent awards (in the last 90 days)